Flowminder/FlowKit/docs/source/administrator/deployment.md

 Once FlowAPI has started, it can be added to FlowAuth so that users can generate tokens for it.
 You should be able to download the API specification from `https://<flowapi_host>:<flowapi_port>/api/0/spec/openapi.json`.
 You can then use the spec file to add the server to FlowAuth by navigating to Servers, and clicking the new server button.

 After uploading the specification, you can configure the maximum lifetime and final expiry date of tokens issued by that server.
-You should then create some new roles; it is recommended that you create a role for analysis staff that includes at least the `get_results`, `get_available_dates` and `run_query` scopes, along with the appropriate geographic levels.
+You should then create some new roles; we recommend that you create a role for analysis staff that includes at least the `get_results`, `get_available_dates` and `run_query` scopes, along with the appropriate geographic levels.
 If you are unsure, tick all boxes.

 ##### Sample stack files